sgmenon/abbreviations-slack-app/README.md

-# Abbreviations Viewer
+# Abbreviations Viewer & Slack App
 Slack app and Web GUI for expanding abbreviations used within an organization

 Web App deployed at : [motional-whatis.web.app](https://motional-whatis.web.app) (currently restricted to users with verified @motional.com email IDs)

-The slack app is still under development.

 Others are welcome to adapting this code base to their own firebase projects (just be sure to change all references to the firebase project, for example, in firebase.json).